2series/python-linear-regression/linear regression.md

 print("Mean Squared Error:", mse)
 ```

->Here is a step-by-step guide to implementing ordinary least squares (OLS) for simple linear regression in Python:
+### Here is a step-by-step guide to implementing ordinary least squares (OLS) for simple linear regression in Python:

 1. Import the necessary libraries (e.g. NumPy, Matplotlib)
 2. Load the data and split it into training and test sets
 3. Use the training set to fit the model using OLS

-The OLS solution for simple linear regression is given by:
+>The OLS solution for simple linear regression is given by:

 >theta = (X^T * X)^(-1) * X^T * y

+where:
-where theta is the vector of model parameters (i.e. the slope and intercept),
+- theta is the vector of model parameters (i.e. the slope and intercept),
-X is the feature matrix, and
+- X is the feature matrix, and
-y is the target vector
+- y is the target vector

 4. Use the learned model parameters to make predictions on the test set
 5. Evaluate the model by computing the mean squared error (MSE) between the predicted values and the true values

 Here is sample code that demonstrates how to implement OLS for simple linear regression in Python:
 ```
 import numpy as np